AbuNayem119/assignment-6-nayem/README.md

-# 🐶 Pet Adoption Platform
+# 🐶 Pet Adoption Website

 Welcome to the **Pet Adoption Platform**—your one-stop solution to finding and adopting your next furry friend!
 Browse through dynamic listings, select your favorites, and start the adoption journey, all from a sleek, responsive interface.